-Small intestinal bacterial overgrowth (SIBO) occurs when certain conditions allow the bacteria from your large intestine and colon to overgrow into your small intestine.
+SIBO, or small intestinal bacterial overgrowth, occurs when certain conditions allow the bacteria from your large intestine and colon to overgrow into your small intestine.
 These conditions include a high-carb diet, nerve or muscle damage in your stomach, dysmotility, and taking certain medications.
-The overgrown bacteria can interfere with nutrient absorption, especially vitamin B12.
+Overgrown bacteria can interfere with nutrient absorption, especially vitamin B12.
 This critical vitamin, as well as the other B vitamins, plays a significant role in the production of brain chemicals that regulate mood.

 Your Body’s Chemicals and Hormones

 There are a number of brain chemicals and hormones that work together to regulate mood.
 Understanding these chemicals can help you further understand how your body and brain create mood.

 Serotonin: I’ve already mentioned serotonin, which is mainly found in your gut and is sometimes called the “happiness hormone.”3 Made from the amino acid tryptophan, serotonin is essential for stabilizing mood, and also helps regulate sleep, digestion, and even sexual function.4

 Thyroid Hormones: Your thyroid produces hormones that play a role in nearly every bodily function, including your metabolism, weight, energy levels, and mood.5 If you have thyroid dysfunction such as Hashimoto’s or hypothyroidism, you are not making sufficient thyroid hormones, leaving you more susceptible to mood imbalances.6